NePa1234Software/Arduino_HomeAutomation_RBOARD_ENC28J60/README.md

 # HomeAutomation\_RBOARD_ENC28J60
 ## Introduction

 This project was inspired by FHEM homeautomation webio module.
-The arduino relay board from itead - RBOARD - using an external ethernet ENC28J60 module provides the cheapest possible homeautomation.
+The arduino relay board from itead - RBOARD [Link](http://www.itead.cc/wiki/RBoard) - using an external ethernet ENC28J60 module provides the cheapest possible homeautomation.
 The relay board provides 4 relays and a large number of digital inputs for light switches (rockers) and window sensors.

 This is a homebrew arduino based home automation software with http ethernet control.
-The software has been running on 13 boards installed into my house for a few years now.
+The software has been running on 14 boards installed into my house for a few years now.
 The ethernet chip is very sensitive and can disconnect from time to time.
 The ethernet library from simon monk is modified to ensure maximum possible robustness, in addition a watchdog functionality on top catches the last occasional "problem".
-My newest just started project is generation 2 - using the compact relay board from KMP (coming soon).
+My newest just started project (coming soon) is generation 2 - using the compact relay board from KMP [Link](http://kmpelectronics.eu/products/prodino-mkr-zero-ethernet-v1/).
-Note also the RBOARD is not really wire up friendly, CAT cable other passive PoE can be made using a helpful keystone module etc.
+Note also the RBOARD is not really wire up friendly, CAT cable with passive PoE can be made using a helpful keystone module etc.

 The board is designed to work "stand alone" w/o a home automation server.
 Each board has its own light switches, window sensor, relays.

-Depending on the number of windows / lights in one room, either 1 or 2 boards are installed inside a "Kaiser connection box 24x14 cm".
+Depending on the number of windows / lights in one room, either 1 or 2 boards are installed inside a "Kaiser connection box 24x14 cm" [Link](https://www.kaiser-elektro.de/de_DE/produkte/elektro-installation/unterputz/verbindungskaesten/83/verbindungskasten-240?c=14).
 2 boxes can be linked to one big 24x28 cm in wall box.

-The electricians did all the wiring preparation and are qualified to do so.
-The utility room ONLY consists of a large router and 16 port passive PoE 12 Volts power supply.
+The electricians did all the wiring preparation and are qualified to do so!

+The utility room (electrical cupboard telecoms area) ONLY consists of a large patch field, router, 2 x 8 port passive (ALFA) PoE injector modules, 2 x 12 Volts power supplies.
 Thats it...

+See pictures in the docs folder.

 ## Features
 + Mode select - 4 lights, 3 lights + gong, 2 lights + window, 2 windows